ObjectIsAdvantag/sparkbot-starterkit/README.md

 > cd <repo>
 > npm install

-// time to launch your bot on port 8008
+// time to launch your bot on port 8080
-> SPARK_TOKEN=XXXXXXXXXX node server.js
+> SPARK_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXxXXXXX node server.js
 ```

 # attach to a Spark Room